Wilderness Trace Community FoundationNext Section

 The Wilderness Trace Community Foundation was organized in 2002 to provide the services of a community foundation to local residents and to begin building a collective charitable endowment for the Wilderness Trace area.

-If you’d like to make a contribution to one of the general funds at the Wilderness Trace Community Foundation you may do so by clicking here.
+If you’d like to make a contribution to one of the general funds at the Wilderness Trace Community Foundation you may do so by clicking Give Now at the top right of this page.

 Subscribe to our eNews letter!